Kymberly has managed many chronic illnesses for 25+ years, including sciatica, costochondritis, fibromyalgia, PTSD, endometriosis, and more.

-- Disability rates were double for fibro employees than non-fibro employees.
+- Disability rates were double for fibro employees than for non-fibro employees.

 - For each fibromyalgia medical claim, employers spent between $57 and $143 on direct and indirect costs.

-- Exhaustion and fatigue - possibly causing a lot of the brain fog, exhaustion slows work completion, and causes confusion when doing complex tasks.
+- Exhaustion and fatigue—possibly causing a lot of brain fog, exhaustion slows work completion and causes confusion when doing complex tasks.

 Not sleeping well at night also increases tiredness the next day, which contributes to raised pain levels.

-- Medication - fibro patients are often prescribed a concoction of medications to deal with the pain, insomnia, depression, and other side-illnesses that fibromyalgia causes.
-Many of these medications contribute to the brain fog, and make operating machinery or driving dangerous.
+- Medication—fibro patients are often prescribed a concoction of medications to deal with the pain, insomnia, depression, and other side illnesses that fibromyalgia causes.
+Many of these medications contribute to brain fog and make operating machinery or driving dangerous.

 My most difficult times were all high-stress periods: